github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

 Tracking associated data
 ------------------------

-By adding extra parameters to the type tracking predicate we can carry along extra bits of information about the result.
+By adding extra parameters to the type-tracking predicate we can carry along extra bits of information about the result.

-For example, here's a type tracking version of ``firebaseRef()``, which tracks the string that was passed to the ``ref`` call:
+For example, here's a type-tracking version of ``firebaseRef()``, which tracks the string that was passed to the ``ref`` call:

 .. code-block:: ql